 Prepare 1mM EDTA buffer pH 9.0 - dilute 10 mM stock EDTA 1/10 and pH to 9.
 Make fresh weekly to ensure proper pH.
 For consistency, always microwave 2 FULL slide containers (insert blank slides if necessary to ensure the consistency of the same number of slides per tray every time).
+You can use distilled water to fill up the jar housing ONLY blank slides.
 Cover slides completely in 1mM EDTA buffer and place the lids tightly on the jars.
 Microwave for 13 minutes at power level 6 as follows: Microwave for 10 minutes and top up the volume of EDTA buffer before microwaving for remaining 3 minutes.
 It is critical that there is enough buffer in the jar submerging all sections on the slides for the entire duration.
-After the 13 minute microwave exposure, slides MUST sit in the hot buffer for 20 minutes either in microwave or on lab bench before proceeding.
-(Microwave settings and duration of exposure are optimized for the current microwave in the histology core facility and may need to be adjusted for up to 20 minutes boiling time for less powerful/new microwaves)

-After the 20 minute incubation, place slides under slowly running distilled water in sink # 2 or 3 only to rinse off EDTA and cool off the slides.
+After the 13-minute microwave exposure, slides MUST sit in the hot buffer for 20 minutes either in microwave or on lab bench before proceeding.
+(Microwave settings and duration of exposure are optimized for the current microwave in the histology core facility and may need to be adjusted for up to 20 minutes boiling time for less powerful/new microwaves).
+After the 20-minute incubation, place slides under slowly running distilled water in sink #2 or 3 only to rinse off EDTA and cool off the slides.
 Once rinsed and cooled, let the slides sit for a minimum of 5 minutes in distilled water.
-Wash the slides with PBS/tween buffer - 2×5 minutes and store in buffer until the next step.
+Wash the slides with PBS/tween buffer - 2 x 5 minutes and store in buffer until the next step.